amandahom/amandahom/README.md

 My name is Amanda Hom but I go by Mandy.
 I started to learn the basics of front-end development in the beginning of quarantine and it has been a tremendous journey!

-I love pasta 🍝, sports ⚾️🏀🏈, and hanging out with friends.
+I love pasta, sports, and hanging out with friends. 🍝

 I take pictures sometimes. 📷